KabirKhanuja/FitDesk/Desktop-Version/Info.md

-This is the web version of FitDesk
+This is the desktop version of FitDesk